Computer - Motherboard

-A motherboard comes with following features:
+A motherboard comes with following features −

 Motherboard varies greatly in supporting various types of components.

-Normally a motherboard supports a single type of CPU and few types of memories.
+Motherboard supports a single type of CPU and few types of memories.

-Motherboards, cases and power supplies must be compatible to work properly together.
+Motherboards, cases, and power supplies must be compatible to work properly together.

 Description of Motherboard

 The motherboard is mounted inside the case and is securely attached via small screws through pre-drilled holes.
 Motherboard contains ports to connect all of the internal components.
-It provides a single socket for CPU whereas for memory, normally one or more slots are available.
-Motherboards provide ports to attach floppy drive, hard drive, and optical drives via ribbon cables.
+It provides a single socket for CPU, whereas for memory, normally one or more slots are available.
+Motherboards provide ports to attach the floppy drive, hard drive, and optical drives via ribbon cables.
 Motherboard carries fans and a special port designed for power supply.